hapax/hapax.github.io/assets/simple-physics.md

 \sigma = \pi (R+r)^2.
 $$

-All this assumes that the colliding objects are like billiard balls, and we won't need anything fancier.
-But $\sigma$ is more interesting when objects *interact*, undergoing attraction or repulsion as a function of distance.
-In fact, particle physicists spend most of their time calculating cross-sections to understand what happens in the Large Hadron Collider!
+I'm assuming that the colliding objects *don't move*, or rather, *don't move on average*.
+This means our estimates will work for stationary elephants, or even a bunch of elephants moving in random directions, but not a herd of elephants charging towards you!

 ---